katruud/Arduino-AnalogToOSC-WiFi/README.md

 Set your SSID name and password in the arduino_secrets.h file.

-Depending on your application, the variables calhigh and callow will need to be set to capture the complete range of motion.
-You may uncomment the serial print lines for debugging your specific values.
+The program will automaticall find the high and low range of the sensor by tracking min and max, and sends an OSC float in relation to these limits

 You must also set the destination IP variable to match that of your OSC destination.